Re: SWSA Final Night - Epilogue

 Jorden aka Angelbunni on wdw magic x

-Do you even know would you did to me with this story? :-) A 39 year old male sitting crying in his office so deeply moved by this story.
+A 39 year old male sitting crying in his office so deeply moved by this story.
 I discovered your Blog through a link on wired.com and read through this story in one go.
 After my tears finally went try I shared the link with colleagues and friends to share this amazing report and to show people that you can reach the stars if you have family and friends by your side who stand by you.
 A warm and dearly HELLO from Germany to your family.

 That was amazing.
 Beautiful, happy, sad, touching, and so full of love for your son.
 Thank you for sharing Ben's final ride with us.